 Many new moms are concerned about how often to feed and how to tell if the baby is getting enough milk.
 Here’s what you can expect:

-- Nursing routine - While you’re in the hospital, let the baby breastfeed often, about every two hours.
-This will help initiate your milk supply and your baby’s digestive system.
+Nursing routine: While you’re in the hospital, let the baby breastfeed often, about every two hours.
+This will help establish your milk supply and your baby’s digestive system.
 For the first few weeks, your baby will likely need to nurse every two to three hours.
-Most babies finish nursing in ten to 30 minutes.
+Most babies finish nursing in 10 to 30 minutes.

 Supporting a Breastfeeding Mom

 Dads, partners, parents and friends can help by allowing new moms to rest and focus on breastfeeding.
 Support can come from:

 - Helping with cooking, cleaning house or caring for other children at home

 - Upholding the decision to breastfeed by not introducing formula